jdyer1/RecommenderJ/README.md

 ## Use
 * See the [recommenderlab paper](https://cran.r-project.org/web/packages/recommenderlab/vignettes/recommenderlab.pdf) for details on how to evaluate recommender engines in R.
-* Use `method="JAVA"` with a Binary Ratings Matrix for a Java-based recommender similar to the built-in UBCF recommender, using Jaccard Similarity
+* Use `name="JAVA"` with a Binary Ratings Matrix for a Java-based recommender similar to the built-in UBCF recommender, using Jaccard or Cosine Similarity
+ * `method="COSINE"` for cosine similarity (Ochiai coefficient)
+ * `method="JACCARD"` for Jaccard similarity
-* Use `method="LUCENE"` with a Binary Ratings Matrix for a recommender built on Apache Lucene.
+* Use `name="LUCENE"` with a Binary Ratings Matrix for a recommender built on Apache Lucene.
 This will behave similar to the built-in UBCF recommender, using Cosine Similarity
+ * `method="QUERY"` to find documents by building a query enumerated with stored field values (faster).
+   * `index.field.type="POINT"` to index documents as int points (1 or 0).
+   * `index.field.type="STRING"` to index documents as Strings ("1" or "0"), with tf-idf disabled.
+ * `method="MLT"` to find documents using Lucene's More-Like-This feature (Term Vectors) (slower).

 ## Example
 ```R